Butterflies (1993 film)

 Butterflies is a 1993 Indian Malayalam-language comedy drama film directed by Rajiv Anchal and written by A. K. Sajan.
 It was produced by Menaka and was the debut film of their production house Revathy Kalamandhir.
 The film stars Mohanlal, Aishwarya, Nassar, and Jagadish.
-Aishwarya played a dual role as twin sisters.
 The film was extensively shot in Bangalore.
-The songs were composed by Raveendran, while S. P. Venkatesh provided the background score.
+The songs were composed by Raveendran Master, while S. P. Venkatesh provided the background score.